Primespark24/MicroProcessorLanguageDesign/README.md

 //////////////////////////////////////////////////////////////////////////////////
 //Program begin
 .data           //Program must start with .data, variables defined in data segment
-    var memoryTest1 = 12 --Since there are 32 registers, the address of this should be 33
-.main           //Once variables are defined, instructions are written
+    // There MUST be spaces seperating declarations, 'memoryTest1=12' is invalid var memoryTest1 = 12 --Since there are 32 registers, the address of this should be 33 .main           //Once variables are defined, instructions are written
     //Test I-type and R-type instructions
     addfi, $S0, $0, 5     //Put floating point value of 5 into saved register 0
-    addfi, $S1, 10.76   //Put floating point value of 10.76 into saved register 1
+    addfi, $S1, $0, 10.76   //Put floating point value of 10.76 into saved register 1
-    addfi, $S2, 7.76    //Put floating point value of 10.76 into saved register 2
+    addfi, $S2, $0, 7.76    //Put floating point value of 10.76 into saved register 2
     sub, $S3, $S2, $S1  //Put S2 - S1 into register S3
     mul, $S4, $S2, $S1  //Put S2 * S1 into register S4
     div, $S5, $S2, $S1  //Put S2 / S1 into register S5